A metric uniformization model for the quasi-Fuchsian space: Essential background and notation

 Let $\mathcal X(\pi_1(S), \PSL(2,\C))$ denote the $\PSL(2,\C)$-\textbf{character variety}, which is the GIT quotient (or, from the topological viewpoint, the greatest Hausdorff quotient) of the space of conjugacy classes of representations in $\PSL(2,\C)$, namely $\faktor{\{\rho\colon \pi_1(S)\to \PSL(2,\C)\}}{\PSL(2,\C)}$.
 The character variety $\mathcal X(\pi_1(S), \PSL(2,\C))$ is naturally a complex algebraic variety, and the holonomy map

 is a local biholomorphism.

 A projective structure on $S$ can be encoded in a tensor on $S$ by taking the Schwarzian derivative of the developing map, let us define it.
-Given an open subset $\Omega\subset \C$ and a holomorphic map $F\colon \Omega\to\C$, we denote its \textbf{Schwarzian derivative} as the holomorphic quadratic differential
+Given an open subset $\Omega\subset \C$ and a local biholomorphism $f\colon \Omega\to\C$, we denote its \textbf{Schwarzian derivative} as the holomorphic quadratic differential